 In a nutshell, Roth IRAs are particularly good for people who expect to be paying a fairly high tax rate when they are retired.
 That includes a lot of self-employed people, like small business owners who might cash out of their companies later in life.

 Traditional plans for retirement savings allow people to deduct contributions from their taxes but require them to pay taxes on withdrawals.
-Roth plans require you to contribute after-tax money, but enable you to deduct withdrawals you make in retirement.
+Roth plans require you to contribute after-tax money but enable you to deduct withdrawals you make in retirement.

 The ability to contribute to both a SEP and a Roth is a boon to the self-employed that makes it a little bit easier to save.
-The rules are detailed on this IRS website.
+The rules are detailed on the IRS website.

-About 30 percent of U.S. workers are not in jobs where employers offer retirement savings plans.
 Changes in the workplace are placing the burden on you to save for retirement, but the tax code gives you the tools you need to succeed.
 Start now.